Distractions pursue us daily. Distractions kill passion and lead to chaos!

 Your Action Item – Build Your Passion

 You can overcome distractions by focusing on the best use of the finite amount of resources you have.
-Today’s let focus on your passion and how to expand it.
+Today, let’s focus on your passion and how to expand it.
 Your passion may be your side hustle.
-Maybe, it is your weekend hobby.
-Whatever your passion, make sure you are preserving some of your resources to indulge.
+Maybe it is your weekend hobby.
+Whatever your passion, ensure you preserve some of your resources to indulge.
 Distractions need grace, but moving past the distractions helps build up that muscle memory and get you back on track.